The main reason to set up a Shopify store

 You don’t need to hire Shopify setup experts.
 At least not yet.
 You can get the advice you need for free.

-Use the expertise of real people who have gone before you and decided to put their experience into this blog post for you.
+Think about hiring a Shopify expert for the complicated stuff.
+Using one for basic setup is money down the drain.
+Use the expertise of real people who had gone before you and decided to put their experience into this blog post for you.

-You’ll have a functioning store in no time (okay about 15 minutes or less).
+You’ll have a functioning store in no time — about 15 minutes or less.

+Go to Shopify’s home page and click on the “Get Started” button at the top right of the screen.
 This takes you through to a simple form.
 Enter your email address, password, and store name in the appropriate boxes.

 A couple of things to note: